Use Free Stopovers to Visit Two (or More) Places for the Price of One (2021)

 One free stopover on round trip awards.
 Rules

 Up to two free stopovers on a round trip award.
 One free stopover with each one way award, for a total of two on a round trip—even on short trips which cost as little as 5,000 miles.
 On international trips, this can sometimes be limited by the inability to combine two separate partners on the same (one-way) award ticket.
-On domestic trips, stopovers are only permitted on Alaska flights.
+When one of the flights to or from the stopover is not being operated by Alaska, your stopover options are sometimes limited to only specific cities (which varies for each partner airline).
 Alaska Airlines Blog.